 This class will do a deep dive into the theological view of Jesus as found primarily in the Gospel of John.
-The other Biblical writings of John will be referenced, as well as other Old and New Testament books that relate to John's view of Jesus as the Christ.
-The class will move the student toward entering the kind of deep relationship with God that Jesus had with his heavenly Father.
+The other Biblical writings of John will be referenced, as well as other Old and New Testament books.
+Gospels, The: